Got Me Wrong: Release and reception

 "Got Me Wrong" was released as a single in 1994, after its appearance in Clerks.
 "Got Me Wrong" peaked at number seven on the Billboard Mainstream Rock Tracks chart and at number 22 on the Billboard Modern Rock Tracks chart.
 Both the studio version and the version from Unplugged received significant airplay.

 Ned Raggett of Allmusic said that the song "went a long way towards showing how Alice in Chains could work as effectively at low(er) volume as at high" and that "it's almost one of the warmest and most inspiring things the band had yet recorded — musically, at least."

 The song continues to get significant airplay on Sirius XM radio's grunge station, Lithium.

 Live performances

 Alice in Chains guitarist Jerry Cantrell, who wrote the song, also performed it with Stone Temple Pilots on one occasion.
 Alice in Chains performed an acoustic version of "Got Me Wrong" for its appearance on MTV Unplugged in 1996 and the song was included on the Unplugged live album and home video release.
 The performance from MTV Unplugged can also be found on Nothing Safe: Best of the Box.

 In recent performances without Staley, Cantrell sings lead vocals on the whole song, as opposed to just the choruses.
 In addition, Staley's replacement, William DuVall, plays the guitar solos throughout the whole song.

+Track listing

 Cover versions

 This song was covered by the post-grunge band Theory of a Deadman as a b-side for their "Santa Monica" single.
 A jazz version of the song appears on the pianist Brad Mehldau's 2012 album, Where Do You Start.